Nick Cicek: Playing career

-Cicek was reassigned by the Sharks to continue with the Barracuda to begin the season.
+Cicek was reassigned by the Sharks to the Barracuda to begin the season.
 After 10 scoreless games with the Barracuda, Cicek received his first recall to the NHL on November 15, 2022.
 He immediately made his NHL debut with the Sharks that night, playing in a top-four pairing role in a 5–2 defeat against the Vegas Golden Knights.
 In just his second game, he registered his first point, an assist on a goal to Matt Nieto, during a 7–4 defeat to the Detroit Red Wings on November 17, 2022.

-On December 15, 2023, Cicek was traded to the Vancouver Canucks along with a sixth-round pick in the 2024 NHL Entry Draft in exchange for Jack Studnicka.
+On December 15, 2023, Cicek was traded to the Vancouver Canucks along with a sixth-round pick in the 2024 NHL entry draft in exchange for Jack Studnicka.

-At the conclusion of his contract with the Canucks, Cicek left as a free agent and signed his first contract abroad in joining German club, Adler Mannheim of the Deutsche Eishockey Liga (DEL), on a one-year deal on July 18, 2024.
+At the conclusion of his contract with the Canucks, Cicek left as a free agent and signed his first contract abroad, joining German club Adler Mannheim of the Deutsche Eishockey Liga (DEL) on a one-year deal on July 18, 2024.
 In the 2024–25 season, Cicek appeared in 50 games with three goals and 14 assists for 17 points along with 79 penalty minutes.
 Cicek would skate in an additional 10 playoff contests for Mannheim, recording two points from one goal and one assist.

-As a free agent, Cicek returned to North America in securing a one-year, two-way contract with the Calgary Flames for the season on July 1, 2025.
+A free agent, Cicek returned to North America, securing a one-year, two-way contract with the Calgary Flames for the season on July 1, 2025.
+Cicek played out the entirety of his contract with the Flames affiliate, the Calgary Wranglers of the AHL, posting 7 goals and 25 points through 70 appearances.

+Having completed his tenure with the Flames, Cicek opted to return abroad after securing a one-year contract with Chinese outfit, Shanghai Dragons of the KHL, on July 9, 2026.

 Personal

-Cicek's father, Nazim, is from Turkey and he holds both Canadian and Turkish citizenship.
+Cicek's father, Nazim, is from Turkey, and thus he holds both Canadian and Turkish citizenship.
 He played for Turkey in the 2017 European Youth Olympic Festival when he was 16.
 Cicek's younger brother, Michael, plays major junior hockey with the Kelowna Rockets in the WHL.